uyiromo/uyiromo.github.io/profile.md

 - 2015/04 - Now : Waseda University, Japan
   - 2015/04 - 2019/03 : School of Fundamental Science and Engineering
   - 2019/04 - 2020/03 : Graduate School of Fundamental Science and Engineering (Master Course)
-    - Early graduation by 1 year because of excellent grades and achievements
+    - **I was certified as excellent student and researcher, and graduate Master Coarse in 1 year !**
   - 2020/04 - Now     : Graduate School of Fundamental Science and Engineering (Ph.D Course)

 # Achievements